petmac/petmac.github.io/content/posts/object-equality.md

 return (X == p.X) && (Y == p.Y);
 ```

 The programmer has to check the individual fields and not make any copy and paste errors.
 If new fields are added, this code *must* be updated.
-That's not ideal, but fairly standard when the compiler cannot generate the comparison code for us:
+That's not ideal, but fairly standard when the compiler cannot generate the comparison code for us.

 There is another lurking footgun, where we must be absolutely sure not to call into a base class, or risk infinite recursion, or inadvertently performing reference equality.